Exploring the Canadian Census Records

 In earlier days, the provinces we know today as Ontario and Quebec had different names.
 It is important to know what you are looking for.
 For a period of time, Quebec was known as Lower Canada, while Ontario was Upper Canada.
 Before they became known as Ontario and Quebec, they also had the designations of Canada East for Quebec, and Canada West for Ontario.

-Therefore, in some canadian census records you will see designations as UC or CW for Ontario and LC or CE for some entries such as birth place for instance.
+Therefore, in some Canadian census records you will see designations as UC or CW for Ontario and LC or CE for some entries such as birth place for instance.

 At the same time, the British also had two maritime colonies known as New Brunswick and Nova Scotia.
 So, the early censuses, before Canada became a country in 1867, were done in four separate colonies.
 Therefore, it helps to know where your ancestors lived.